-As trustees, we have reviewed and taken account of the guidance in DfE's Governance Handbook and competency framework for governance.
+As trustees, we have reviewed and taken account of the guidance in the DfE's Governance Handbook, The Academy Trust Handbook and the competency framework for governance.

 The board of trustees has delegated the day-to-day responsibility to the Headteacher as accounting officer for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Harpenden Secondary Education Trust and the Secretary of State for Education.
 They are also responsible for reporting to the board of trustees any material weaknesses or breakdowns in internal control.